-General damages were assessed on a common law basis at just $65k and past income related losses at $680k.
+General damages were assessed on a common law basis at just $65k and past income-related losses at $680k.
 A 30% loss of future income earning capacity was attributed to his injury, yielding a further $306k.

 “Aggravated” damages – in recognition that the defendant acted with contumelious disregard for the plaintiff’s rights – of $35k, and “punitive” damages of $15k were also awarded.

-The total award was $1.57 mil against which $100k – two thirds of the settlement sum already paid to the plaintiff by TGS – was deducted as a set-off.
+The total award was $1.57 mil against which $100k – two-thirds of the settlement sum already paid to the plaintiff by TGS – was deducted as a set-off.

 The events – bar the injury and lawsuit – bear some similarities to those of a student in France who in 1994 at age 14 fell in love with his drama teacher, 24 years his senior.
 The relationship was disapproved of by both their parents and scandalised the school and local community.
-Classmates though attested to the chemistry between he and the married teacher who frequently invited students to her home for cocktails and encouraged them to call her by her first name.
+Classmates though attested to the chemistry between him and the married teacher who frequently invited students to her home for cocktails and encouraged them to call her by her first name.
 Emmanuel Macron married his former teacher Brigette in 2007 and became President of France in 2017.